dbosak01/libr/README.md

 into the library.
 Once in the library, the data can be accessed using list syntax.

+You may create a data library for several different types of files: 'rds', 'csv', 'xlsx', 'xls', 'sas7bdat', 'xpt', and 'dbf'.
+The type of library is defined using the `engine` parameter on the `libname()` function.
+The default data engine is 'rds'.
+For file types such as 'csv' and 'xlsx', you may also control the data type of the columns using the `import_specs` parameter.

-If you prefer to access the data via the workspace, simply call the `lib_load()` function on the library.
+If you prefer to access the data via the workspace, call the `lib_load()` function on the library.
 This function will load the library data into the parent frame, where it can be accessed using a two-level (&lt;library&gt;.&lt;dataset&gt;) name.